ChRe777/CleanCode/README.md

 # Clean Code

+## My Service

+I can take a program with a lot of messed up and complicated code and simplify it and still run efficiently.

+With this website you can learn it to do it yourself.
+Or you let me do it for you and I charge you per line of code.

 ## Prologue

 It must be clear said that unclean code is a fruit (of a problem).
 This site give some hints to clean up your code, but you also have to deal with why that happened.